+The server is authenticated with a digital signature based on a DSA, RSA, ECDSA or Ed25519 publickey algorithm.
+Each server must have a public-private key pair.
+In implementations without support for certificates, clients refer to a local database of trusted server public keys.
 Secure Shell also supports certificate authentication.
 Servers can authenticate themselves to the client with X.509 v3 certificates or with OpenSSH certificates.
 When certificates are used, the client does not need to have a local database of trusted server public keys or server certificates.
 Instead, just the few trusted CA (certification authority) certificates or OpenSSH CA issuer keys are stored on the client, and the client trusts the servers whose certificates are signed by a trusted CA and certificate contents match the server hostname.
 Certificates provide scalability for authentication.

-The Secure Shell server may have multiple identities (one RSA key, one DSA key, one ECDSA key, one ECDSA key, one ECDSA certificate, one ECDSA certificate and one OpenSSH certificate).
+The Secure Shell server may have multiple identities (one RSA key, one DSA key, one ECDSA key, one Ed25519 key, one RSA certificate, one DSA certificate, one ECDSA certificate and one OpenSSH certificate).
 During the key exchange in the Secure Shell connection, the Secure Shell client and server agree on which identity will be used in server authentication.
 Typically, the client chooses based on what type of key it already has stored for the particular server or based on client's preference of signature algoritms.